Gascon War: Aftermath

 At a time when warfare was placing an unprecedented strain on royal resources, Gascony also supplied manpower.
 No English king, therefore, could afford to risk a French conquest of Gascony, for too much was at stake.
+The peace of 1303 continued the potential for conflict by returning the duchy to Edward in exchange for homage.
 The English Kings as Dukes of Aquitaine owed feudal allegiance to the French King and the conflicting claims of suzerainty and justice were a frequent source of disputes.
 Given the inconveniences of the feudal relationship it may seem surprising that no wider conflict grew out of the Gascon situation before the 1330s.
 Yet until that decade the tensions arising from the English position in Gascony were contained and controlled.
 The war marked a watershed in relations between the two powers.

+Similarly, the war occasioned the beginning of chronic insubordination against France on the part of Flanders.